Practical Notebook for Asking AI the Right Way

 Format:

-- Include code examples for fixes needed
+- Include corrected code examples for things that need fixing

-Copy-Paste Template
+Ready-to-Use Template

-Review this {{language/framework}} code.
+Review the following {{language/framework}} code.

 [Code]

-[Review Perspectives] (Keep only what applies)
+[Review Perspectives] (keep only what applies)

 - Security vulnerabilities